blog

 tone drum - with additional hand percussion and wood flute

-South African Shona Mbira
+South-African Shona Mbira

 Shona mbira music is known to have originated in Zimbabwe over 700 years ago.
 Each piece consists of a basic cyclical pattern which includes numerous intertwined melodies, often with contrasting rhythms.
 The example here represents Michael's investigation into the world of gentle trance-polyrhythmic play, using his digital keyboard.